M-Serajian/SBWT-kmer-counters/README.md

 If there are problems, read the README file in the SBWT subdirectory for help.

-Then, back at the root of this repository,

 # Compiling the tool

 Compile this code by running `make counters dump_kmers multi_genome_counters`.
 Then, to build the SBWT index and find all the non-zero counters for all k-mers, run the pipeline: